lobehub/VChat/README.md

 - [x] 💨 **Vroid Model Preview**: Using the Vroid Editor, you can create and upload your own virtual idol to the website, play with them;
 - [x] 💎 **Exquisite UI Design**: With a carefully designed interface, it offers an elegant appearance and smooth interaction.
 It supports light and dark themes.
 PWA support provides a more native-like experience;
-- [x] 🗣️ **MMD Dance Support**: With the support of mmd-parser, you can play vmd files with your favarite idol; Just Dance!
+- [x] 🎇 **MMD Dance Support**: With the support of mmd-parser, you can play vmd files with your favarite idol; Just Dance!
+- [x] 🗣️ **Smooth Conversation Experience**: Fluid responses ensure a smooth conversation experience.
+It fully supports Markdown rendering, including code highlighting, LaTex formulas and more.

 <div align="right">